Thundergrid149/Thundergrid-Installer-Instructions/Etrel Inch Vodafone SIM Installation.md

 ***
 6. Login and confirm connectivity

-Login to the charger and open the connectivity status menu.
+Login to the charger and open the connectivity status menu to confirm connectivity.
 Allow the charger up to 5 minutes to connect after initial startup.
+Verify that the charger is reporting as `Connected`.

 TODO: Add Gif